 You only need 3 ingredients to make this extra fruity sauce:

-Yes, that's it!
-The lemon juice gives it a nice lift.
+- Lemon juice - gives it a nice lift.
 Bonus, it also helps to preserve the sauce.
-You can easily keep it in the fridge for a couple of weeks.

-I used a powdered erythritol and monk fruit sweetener blend that is a 1:1 sugar replacement.
+- Powdered sweetener - I used a powdered erythritol and monk fruit sweetener blend that is a 1:1 sugar replacement.
 Pure erythritol, allulose or xylitol will work just as well.
-If you only have granulated sweetener, powder it in a food processor before using.

 Strawberries are a popular choice of fruit on a keto diet.
 100 g of strawberries contain just 5.68 g of net carbs.
 This is the lowest net carbs count of all berries.